Calibrant Relay Setup

 Troubleshooting

 • Relay shows Offline after deployment — the bootstrap script may still be running.
-It takes 10–15 minutes to install all software.
+Azure can take several minutes to install all software.
 Check progress in the Azure portal: go to your VM → Extensions + applicationsCustomScriptExtension.

 • Bootstrap failed — check the extension logs in the portal or run: